UnaBiz/sigfox-gcloud-data/README.md

 #  Demo

-1. To send messages from a Sigfox device into Ubidots, you may use this Arduino sketch:
+1. To send messages from a Sigfox device into your database, you may use this Arduino sketch:

     https://github.com/UnaBiz/unabiz-arduino/blob/master/examples/send-light-level/send-light-level.ino